What is BookWright's Site Import feature?

 Before you import

-- The maximum number of pages that will be returned for import is 500.
+- The maximum number of pages that will be pulled for import is 500.
 If you reach the maximum and would like to import more, you can import each individual URL.

 - The scanning and importing processes can take several minutes depending on the size and complexity of your site.
 If importing a large site or blog, it might be helpful to import it as individual URLs.